darrenks/nibbles/docs/tutorial_tour.md

 Finds an element index (1 based) or returns 0.
 If you use `~` instead of an element, then take a fn and find the first index that makes that fn truthy.

 ## Justify
-TODO
+An obsure op for 1 nibble, but there aren't that many str int ops needed.

+-  negative number makes it ljust instead of rjust
+-  ~ before the 3rd arg means to center
+-  lists for the 3rd arg vectorize (additionally taking the max of length of any element into consideration)

 ## Char Class
-Returns a truthy value if a char satisfies that character class (see end of $QuickRef for a table of char classes.
+Returns a truthy value if a char satisfies that character class (see end of $QuickRef for a table of char classes).
 Note that syntax is a little different than you'd expect since we need to know the type of the argument before we parse the char class.
 E.g. you need to do `\'z'a` instead of `\a 'z'` to see if `'z'` is in the char class `a`.

 Also note that a list of the character is returned if true or empty list if false as a return value rather than something like 1 or 0 (this seemed potentially more useful).

 ## If / Else
 -  If you do a length of a list for the condition there is a special hack here to check if the list is null rather than compute the length (which isn't lazy)
--  True clause is a fn that is passed the condition as an argument (this is purely because it seems likely you'll use it.
+-  True clause is a fn that is passed the condition as an argument (this is purely because it seems likely you'll use it).
 -	True clause can construct a tuple.
 -	False clause `~` will mean default value of the type of the true clause.
 -	False clause expects multiple arguments if a tuple was given in true clause.